 In general, licensed U.S. insurers must file with the state departments of insurance in whose states they insure risks all rates for directly underwritten insurance.
 Licensed U.S. insurers are required to participate in the guaranty associations of the states where they conduct business.
 Such participation can result in assessments, up to prescribed limits, for losses incurred by policyholders as a result of the impairment or insolvency of unaffiliated insurance companies.
 Additionally, some states require licensed insurers to participate in assigned risk plans or other residual market mechanisms which provide coverage with respect to certain lines for insureds that are unable to obtain insurance in the open market.
 Participation in these residual market mechanisms may take various forms including reinsuring a portion of a pool of policies or directly issuing policies to insureds.
 An insurer's participation in these plans is typically calculated based on the amount of premium written by the insurer on a voluntary basis for that line of coverage in a prior year.
-Assigned risk pools generally produce losses which result in assessments to insurers writing the same or similar lines on a voluntary basis.
-We expect our exposure to assessments generally to grow over time, as a result of our growth and the relative change in our product mix.
+Assigned risk pools generally produce losses which result in assessments to insurers writing the same or similar lines on a voluntary subsidiaries of insurance holding companies, to register with state regulatory authorities and to file with those authorities certain reports, including information concerning their capital structure, ownership, financial condition, certain intercompany transactions and general business operations.